Security Service Field

 With the Rocky Mountains rising to the west of the ballpark, Security Service Field could have had one of the best backdrops in all of baseball.
 Unfortunately most ballparks are built facing east to keep the setting sun out of the batters’ eyes.
 This means that the much less inspiring view of the rooftops of a suburban development spread out as the backdrop behind the ballpark instead.

-Built before the 1988 season, Security Service Stadium does not have a lot of the bells and whistles that you would associate with a AAA ballpark.
+Built before the 1988 season, Security Service Stadium does not have a lot of the bells and whistles that you would associate with a AAA ballpark, and was demoted to the Rookie League after the 2018 season.
 Many of the features that stand out are located down the right field line: There is a hot tub tucked in the right field corner along with the the Coors Picnic Terrace.
 Rows of picnic tables line the right field fence and give people an opportunity to socialize while catching parts of the game.
 This was a very popular spot on the night of our visit with (what appeared to be) almost half the crowd packed into this section.
 The First Command Banquet Hall towers over the picnic area.
 Lined with windows, it gives a great space to watch the game with a large group in a climate-controlled setting.

 Best Spot For Beer: With a rotating tap list you never know what you are going to find at Security Service Stadium.
 The third base side of the upper concourse seemed to have the best options with local favorites Bristol Brewing Co. having its own stand.